Amelia-Mowers/typst-tabut/README.typ

 ]) #no-break([

-#subsection([Label Formatting])
+#subsection([Header Formatting])

-You can pass any content or expression into the label property.
+You can pass any content or expression into the header property.

 #snippet("title")